siddhesh21/react-Storybook/README.md

+# Working on React Storybook

+## What it is?

+#### >>> Storybook is a tool for UI development.
+It makes development faster and easier by isolating components.
+This allows you to work on one component at a time.
+You can develop entire UIs without needing to start up a complex dev stack, force certain data into your database, or navigate around your application.

+### To get started just install Storybook using:

+### npx sb init

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).